 Led by Brad Scott

 The area to the east of Heathfield has many under-recorded tetrads.
 We will explore the lanes and woods of Broad Oak, which lies on the Ashdown Formation.
 Only a handful of species has been recorded in the area, including old, unlocalised instances of Aulacomnium palustre, Sphagnum papillosum and Hyocomium armoricum.
-[Car parking details to be confirmed]
+Park on Scotsford Road after the school (TQ606226).

 Sunday 23 February 2020: Stonegate